Samsung has announced a global recall of the Samsung Galaxy Note 7 due to problems concerning the battery cell.

 Speaking to Reuters, a Samsung spokesperson said, "Shipments of the Galaxy Note 7 are being delayed due to additional tests being conducted for product quality.”

 The first reports of Note 7 issues were software-related.
 Some users were complaining about the phone crashing, bootlooping or even being plain unusable – the dreaded ‘bricking’.
 Even website Phone Arena‘s own review unit was crashing, finally stuck in a bootloop as the writers haplessly tried to restore it to working condition.

-It's sure to be an embarrassing and potentially costly episode for Samsung, as well as a great shame because the Galaxy Note 7 is a fantastic smartphone.
+It’s sure to be an embarrassing and potentially costly episode for Samsung, as well as a great shame because otherwise, as our review states, the Galaxy Note 7 is a fantastic smartphone.